 Does weight matter as much as we think it does?
 Is endlessly striving for a lower number on the scale actually hurting our overall health?
 Rebekah Fedrowitz examines the difference between weight loss and the pursuit of good health and helps us put our fixation with pounds in its proper place.

-Hypothetically,” I posed to my client who wanted to improve her health but was worried about the potential of gaining the weight she always worked so hard to keep off, “If you could feel better but it meant you gained let’s say five to ten pounds, how would you feel about that?”
+Hypothetically,” I posed to my client, “If you could feel better but it meant you gained let’s say five to ten pounds, how would you feel about that?”

 Silence hung in the air for an uncomfortable moment after I asked this seemingly uncomplicated, yet surprisingly loaded question.
+She wanted to improve her health but was worried about the potential of gaining the weight she always worked so hard to keep off.
 While most women would immediately claim that health is more important than weight, the answer isn’t always so simple.

 My client hesitated before giving an answer that was real, honest, and representative of what so many women feel.